SkelegonDK/ElevenTools/README.md

    ```bash
    ollama pull llama3.1:8b
    ```
-   This will download the Mistral model, which is currently used by ElevenTools.
+   This will download the small and efficient Llama 3.1:8b model, which is currently used by ElevenTools.

 3. Ensure Ollama is running:
    Ollama should start automatically after installation.
 If it's not running, you can start it manually: